 Testing: Principles and practice of sampling textile materials.
 Statistical techniques.
 Physical testing of fibres and yarns.
 Yarn Manufacture: Introduction, historical development.
 Principles and practices of manufacture of yarns on the cotton, worsted and woollen systems.
-Fabric Manufacture: Principles and practice of winding, warping, sizing and healding.
-Primary motions of weaving related to simple looms, shedding by tappet and overmotions.
-Secondary motions, warp release, warp stop motions.
-Loom timing and tuning.
-Cloth defects.
+Fabric Manufacture: Principles of weaving.
+The mechanics of shedding, picking and beating up.
+Secondary and auxiliary mechanisms of looms.
+Elementary cloth structures.
+Warp and weft yarn preparation.
+Principles of drafting.
+Cloth setting theories.